abbyy/RTR-SDK.Android/README.md

 - resource files:
   - **assets/dictionaries** — dictionary support for some of the recognition languages; using a dictionary improves the result quality
   - **assets/patterns** — recognition databases
-- **License** — your license file and license agreement

 **Note:** You are **not allowed** to include assets or license in any branch of this sample in public repositories.
 This notice must be included in all public branches.
-Anyone wishing to try out the samples should download their own copy of the library from the above link and use the license and assets from that copy.
+Anyone wishing to try out the samples should request their own copy of the library from the above link and use the assets from that copy.